Parish Design Statement

 You have 21 days to comment on planning applications.
 A decision could be made at any time after the consultation period ends so comments received after this deadline may not be taken into account.

-The process described above is the process used by Mendip District Council.
+The process described above is the process used by Somerset Council.
 They are the Local Planning Authority for Ashwick Parish Council.

 National Planning Policy Framework – The revised National Planning Policy Framework sets out government’s planning policies for England and how these are expected to be applied.